vishal815/Language_Predictor_ML_NLP/README.md

 Using `TfidfVectorizer` from the `feature_extraction.text` module in the `scikit-learn` library, we can generate numerical representations of text data based on term frequency and inverse document frequency.
 By specifying `ngram_range=(1,2)` and `analyzer='char'`, we can consider both unigrams and bigrams at the character level.

-## Examples

-Here are some examples of how to use the `TfidfVectorizer` method in Python: